matusnovak/homelab/README.md

 ## Apps

-TODO
+**See [docs/apps.md](docs/apps.md) to see list of all available apps.**

 ## Deploy

-Edit `site.yml` and select what apps you want to use.
+Edit `homelab.yml` and select what apps you want to use.
 You will have to modify configuration files for each app accordingly in the `group_vars/homelab/*.yml` files.

 After that, simply deploy with:

 ```
 ansible-playbook site.yml -v --ask-become-pass